Search

 Table of Contents

-Vegetable foods, including fruit, are primarily a carbohydrate of essential vitamins, minerals, dietary fiber, including pectins, and phytonutrients that have a beneficial effect on the body.
+Foods derived from plants, including fruits, are primarily a carbohydrate of essential vitamins, minerals, dietary fiber, including pectins, and phytochemicals that have a beneficial effect on the body.
 Fruits also contain simple sugars such as glucose, fructose or sucrose.
-These are sugars that are naturally present in fruits and should not be feared, as long as, of course, two apples are consumed during the day, but they contain an adequate amount of fruit and do not exceed the daily energy requirement.
+These are sugars that are naturally present in fruits and should not be feared, as long as two apples are consumed during the day, but they contain an adequate amount of fruit and do not exceed the daily energy requirement.
+Regular consumption of the recommended amount of fruit is very important, as it reduces the risk of heart disease and cancer, among other things.
+Most of the available fruits have an average calorie content.
+These low-calorie fruits (less than 40 kcal/100 g) include strawberries, blackberries, peaches, and some citrus fruits (lemons, grapefruits).
+The rest of the fruits provide no more than 100 kcal/100 g, usually about 50–60 kcal/100 g.
+However, there are exceptions such as bananas, avocados, dates, and grapes, which can contain up to 170 kcal in 100 g.
+A recommended serving is about 80–100 g of fruit.
+A serving of fruit can include, for example, a half medium apple, a medium pear, a small banana, a half orange, two tangerines, a half cup of strawberries, raspberries, or blueberries.

-According to the rules of healthy eating, the last meal should be eaten no later than two to three hours before bedtime.
-Of course, this is due to the fact that in the evening our physical and mental activity is much less than during the day, so, for example, a large amount of simple sugars from increased amounts of fruit are consumed much slower.
+According to the principles of healthy eating, the last meal should be consumed no later than two to three hours before bedtime.
+This is due to the fact that in the evening, our physical and mental activity is significantly lower than during the day, so, for example, a large amount of simple sugars from increased amounts of fruit are consumed much slower.
 As a result, sugars can ferment in our meals and lead to unpleasant illnesses such as breathing or gas.
-However, we can counteract this activity by controlling the amount of fruit we eat at night, and also by ensuring that the fat content of the fruit is adequately controlled, so that the fats and fats that we eat in our bodies and our bodies can also be controlled by low levels of fat and protein.
+However, we can counteract this by controlling the amount of fruit we eat at night, and also by ensuring that our diet is adequately balanced – in addition to carbohydrates, it should also contain protein and fat.
+The protein and fat content will help to lower the glycemic index of the meal and slow down the rate of sugar absorption.
+It is best to consume fruits during the day, in appropriate portions spread out between meals.
+If we are healthy and physically active, we can allow ourselves to eat a portion of fruit at any time of the day.
+However, if our level of physical activity is low, overconsumption of fruit in the evening, and not only, can lead to the accumulation of unwanted fat tissue.
+In the case of people suffering from diabetes and certain gastrointestinal diseases, such as irritable bowel syndrome, ulcers, or reflux disease, consuming fruit in the evening is not recommended.
+However, this does not mean that these people should completely give up fruit.
+People with, for example, type 2 diabetes should control the daily portion of fruit in their diet, the type of fruit, and the time of day they consume it.

 Source